simonmichael/hledger/doc/SPEC-finalising.md

   Classification identifies positive lotful postings as acquire even without cost basis annotation, symmetrically with bare dispose detection.
 Cost basis is inferred from transacted cost (explicit or balancer-inferred) at lot calculation time.

+- **Balancer-inferred costs prefer the lotful posting.**
+  When `transactionInferBalancingCosts` infers a cost for a two-commodity transaction, it attaches the cost to the posting whose commodity is in `lotful_commodities_` (from `BalancingOpts`), if exactly one of the two is lotful.
+Otherwise it uses the first commodity in posting order.
+This ensures bare lotful postings get a transacted cost for lot calculation regardless of posting order.

 - **Classification before balancing resolves the poriginal conflict.**
   Since `_ptype` tags are added before the balancer sets `poriginal`, the tags are